PsyTeachR/msc-data-skills/inst/book/01-intro.md

 <p>You can use the convention <code>package::function()</code> to indicate in which add-on package a function resides.
 For instance, if you see <code>readr::read_csv()</code>, that refers to the function <code>read_csv()</code> in the <code>readr</code> add-on package.</p>
 </div>

-Now can run the function `ggExtra::runExample()`, which runs an interactive example of marginal plots using shiny.
+Now you can run the function `ggExtra::runExample()`, which runs an interactive example of marginal plots using shiny.

 ```r